 For more information about the 2015 seminar, click here.
 Information about the 2016 seminar is forthcoming.

-In July 2016, the Center for Hellenic Studies and CIC will cosponsor a seminar on Herodotus for faculty members in all fields.
-The seminar, designed for non-specialists, will be led by Gregory Nagy, Francis Jones Professor of Classical Greek Literature and professor of Comparative Literature at Harvard University, and Kenneth Scott Morrell, associate professor of Greek and Roman Studies at Rhodes College.
+In June 2018 the Center for Hellenic Studies and the Council of Independent Colleges (CIC) will cosponsor a seminar for faculty members in all fields.
+The seminar, designed for non-specialists, is led by Gregory Nagy, Francis Jones Professor of Classical Greek Literature and professor of Comparative Literature at Harvard University, and Kenneth Scott Morrell, associate professor of Greek and Roman Studies at Rhodes College.